-We ask you to complete questions about worry and overthinking, symptoms of anxiety and depression and well-being 3 times online.
-These questions will be asked at the start of the study and then at follow-ups after 3 months and 12 months.
-These measures should take about 15-20 minutes to complete each time.
+We ask you to complete brief questions about symptoms of anxiety and depression and well-being twice online.
+These questions will be asked at the start of the study and then at a follow-up after 3 months.
+These measures should take about 10-15 minutes to complete each time.
 We also ask you to complete very brief measures (taking about 1-2 minutes) once a week for the first 8 weeks after the baseline.
 These measures will help us to understand what is helpful or not helpful.
-We will offer half of the study participants the option of using the self-directed app to reduce worry and build confidence in addition to whatever help they are already getting (called usual practice) and half of the study participants will carry on with their usual practice.
-This will be decided by chance (at random).
-This is so we can learn whether this app improves well-being in students.